 Additionally, use oldversion=true if v2023.1 or older versions was used to to run 2a\run\gcmd step, i.e., the simulation trajectories were saved without hydrogen atoms.

-The above command will generate traj.xtc and traj.pdb files as output, which will be used as input for the next step:
+The above command will generate traj.xtc and traj.pdb files as output, which will be used as input for the extraction of the best protein-ligand complex structure(s).